-- 1. In accordance with the Washington Natural Death Act, GHCH supports the following: - A An adult person has the fundamental right to control the decisions relating to the rendering of their own health care, including the decision to have life-sustaining treatment withheld or withdrawn in instances of a terminal condition or permanent unconscious condition. - B An adult person has the right to make a written directive instructing his/her physician to withhold or withdraw life-sustaining treatment in the event of a terminal condition or permanent unconscious condition. - C An adult person has the right to control his or her health care through an authorized agent who validly holds the person's durable power of attorney for health care.
+- A. In accordance with the Washington Natural Death Act, HRH supports the following: - An adult person has the fundamental right to control the decisions relating to the rendering of their own health care, including the decision to have life-sustaining treatment withheld or withdrawn in instances of a terminal condition or permanent unconscious condition. - 2.
+An adult person has the right to make a written directive instructing their physician/advanced practice provider (APP) to withhold or withdraw life-sustaining treatment in the event of a terminal condition or permanent unconscious condition. - 3.
+An adult person has the right to control their health care through an authorized agent who validly holds the person's durable power of attorney for health care.